soul-lang/SOUL/docs/SOUL_Overview.md

 - Because SOUL is an embedded language, even apps written in non-native languages like Javascript, Java, Python, etc can achieve C++-level (or better) performance, without the developer needing to learn C++ or use a compiler toolchain.

-Think of it as an audio equivalent of *openGLSL* or *openCL*.
+Think of it as an audio equivalent of *OpenGLSL* or *OpenCL*.
 Like those languages, you'll typically write a host app (in some other language) which passes a chunk of SOUL code to the SOUL API; the API compiles and sends it on to the best available driver/CPU/DSP or external device.

 That might mean that it just runs on your normal CPU using a JIT-compiler.
 Or if an audio DSP is available, it might run on that.
-Or it may send the code to an external audio i/o device which contains a SOUL-compatible processor.
+Or it may send the code to an external audio I/O device which contains a SOUL-compatible processor.
 Running on a DSP/bare-metal system means that you can get much better latency and performance than running it on a CPU, but your app doesn't have to worry about that - you write once, and the SOUL API takes care of deploying it to all kinds of different architectures.

 Because all the performance-critical work happens in SOUL, the host app (or plugin, or web-page) doesn't have to be fast, so all the glue code can be written in user-friendly languages like Javascript, Java, Python, C#, etc.